warbe-maker/VBA-Message/MsgWiki.md

 ## Design and implementation
 ### UserForm
-The Userform uses a hierachy of frames, each dedicated to a specific operation
+The UserForm uses a hierarchy of frames, each dedicated to a specific operation.
+On the UserForm level these are the *MessageArea* and the *RepliesArea* frames, both used for the assignment of the Top property.
+* *MessageArea*
+  * ImageFrame
-* MessageSections:
+  * MessageSection1 to ...3
- .Top = T_MARGIN.
-Collection of MessageSection (cllMsgSections).
-  * MessageSection. (. = 1-3)
 Property Get MessageSection(Optional ByVal section As Long) As MsForms.Frame
     * SectionLabel.
 Property Get MsgLabel(Optional ByVal section As Long) As MsForns.Label